hayashik/akagachi_eye_robot_ros/README.md

 # 'Akagachi' - Open source robot eye component
-This project is in active and an eye componet for HRI studies.
+This project is in active development to be used as an eye component for HRI studies.
 Akagachi means soulful eyes in archaic Japanese.
-This repository contains the source code of ROS, a parametric 3d CAD.
+This repository contains a sample ROS package (akagachi_demo/) and an Arduino sketch (arduino_sketch/).
-This component is written in Python and ROS package.
+The ROS package is written in Python.
 CAD files for Robotic eye system are also available.
-Our vision is to contribute for diverse group interasted in the social cues of eyes.
+Our vision is to contribute to diverse groups interested in the social cues of eyes.
 Hardware details are [here](https://github.com/hayashik/akagachi_eye_robot_hardware).

 ## Software
 ### Installing on Ubuntu 16.04, 18.04 and ROS kinetic, melodic
 This packages have been developed and checked on ROS kinetic and melodic.
 The below settings is recommended.
-Dockerfile is avairable.
+Dockerfile is available.

 - ROS [Kinetic](http://wiki.ros.org/kinetic) or [Melodic](http://wiki.ros.org/melodic)
   - OS: Ubuntu 16.04 LTS or 18.04 LTS